What is that weird rash on your baby’s chin? Are you wondering how it got there?

 Teething rash is a skin rash characterized by red patches of skin and small, raised bumps.
 Your baby’s skin will likely look chapped and dry.
 The appearance of teething rash is often compared to eczema.

 It is important to look for other symptoms of teething alongside the developing rash.
-Properly identifying the source of a rash allows you to treat it correctly and quickly.
+Properly identifying the source of a rash allows you to treat it quickly and correctly.

 Here are a few common signs of teething to watch out for: